-Hey Festival Bookers, it is Your Responsibility to Promote Diversity, Actually
+Hey Festival Bookers, It Is Your Responsibility to Promote Diversity, Actually

 Thankfully, not all of the promoters were found to be shirking responsibility.
 Bestival’s Rob da Bank says: “I made a real effort this year to have more women on our lineup, because it has been a talking point for the last few years.
 A lot of these women are vocal on social media about wanting to see strong women performers.
 Obviously, we’re not near equality yet.
 And we do face the problem that most musical acts are male.
 But although that’s not a festival promoter’s fault, it is something we can address by getting a lot of big, strong, female names at the top of our lineup.”

-“I’d love to have a bill full of females, but it’s just not that easy,” says Emily Eavis, who books Glastonbury (which has an 86% male lineup this year).
+“I’d love to have a bill full of females, but it’s just not that easy,” says Emily Eavis, who books Glastonbury (which has an 86 percent male lineup this year).
 “It’s more complicated than choosing an artist and just booking them […] The question of why there are so few women needs to be asked further back than us.
 We book bands, especially on the bigger stages, based on who is right to do those big slots.
-And it’s important that we have women at the top as well as men, but we also need those female artists to be pushed through – by record companies, radio and the media.”
+And it’s important that we have women at the top as well as men, but we also need those female artists to be pushed through—by record companies, radio, and the media.”

 We need festivals who are willing to break this cycle, not consistently wash their hands of a self-perpetuating problem, hailing themselves as tastemakers when it suits and shirking off their responsibilities as such when it doesn’t.
 By acknowledging yet still pandering to music industry sexism, festivals will remain a significant part of the larger problem, not, as they’d like you to believe, a result of it.